 For decades, the Population Council has worked to expand access to and protect sexual and reproductive health and rights around the world.
 In 2000, the Council, in the face of virulent opposition, developed and secured US Food and Drug Administration approval for mifepristone, the abortion pill.
 Today, medication abortion accounts for over half of US abortions, used by more than 4 million women, with a time-tested record of safety.

 Our research also informed recent guidelines published by the World Health Organization, recommending self-managed medication abortion as a safe and effective option, and strengthened the evidence base for the important role mid-level providers play in expanding access to safe abortion care.

 On the legislative front, research undertaken by the Population Council in Mexico played an important part in the passage of the landmark 2007 reform to decriminalize early abortion in Mexico City.
 In September 2021, the Mexican Supreme Court unanimously ruled that penalizing abortion is unconstitutional, setting an important legal precedent across the country.

-As countries around the world continue to expand abortion access—more than 60 in the past 20 years including Colombia, the Democratic Republic of Congo, and Ireland—it is shocking to see the US going backwards.
-We must collectively support and build on the work of feminist leaders and activists in communities around the world to confront setbacks and push harder to make progress toward universal access to high quality and comprehensive sexual and reproductive health care.
+As countries around the world continue to expand abortion access—more than 60 in the past 20 years including Colombia, the Democratic Republic of Congo, and Ireland—it is shocking to see the United States going backwards.
+We must collectively support and build on the work of feminist leaders and activists in communities around the world to confront setbacks and push harder to make progress toward universal access to high-quality and comprehensive sexual and reproductive health care.